Are you wondering how to transfer your offline address books online? If so, we are here to give you an in-depth guide on how to do so.

 It’s important to remember to add new contacts to your print newsletter list.
 You are sending a print newsletter, aren’t you?
 This is because a monthly newsletter in print is one of the easiest and most effective ways to increase retention rates.
 It can even help to increase referrals and instantly build long-lasting relationships with all clients.

 Sending these mailings every month will help you stay on top of your client’s mind.
 These communications will ensure that they talk about you regularly and actively refer you.

 Also, it’s effortless for your clients to pass around a print newsletter.
 This will help educate potential prospects and make them feel more comfortable coming to you, ultimately making the conversation more comfortable with the customer.

 If you expand your list, you should consider renting a highly responsive mailing list.
 Use the same system as above to add new contacts through this list.

 Using Every Door Direct Mail® (EDDM®) services to help promote your small business within your local community.
 It can be used to inform locals of a sale, a new location, coupons, and even help you send postcards.

 They even have an online tool to help map ZIP Codes and even neighborhoods.
 This makes it easier than ever to see the demographic you’re reaching.

 You can also use Standard Rate and Data Service (SRDS).
 SRDS lists contain every commercially available mailing list.
 This makes it easy for you to find new clients, and you can even list yourself as a broker, making it easy for people to find you.

-Remember that you should also follow up on the sequence we listed above when you expand your list.
-This will help you to stay on top of your new client’s mind.
+Remember that you should also follow up on the sequence we listed above to expand your list.
+This will help you stay on top of your new client’s mind.

 Now you Know How to Get Clients Onto Your Online Address Books.